AnotherSadGit/mslearn-interact-with-data-blazor-web-apps/README_BlazorNotes/README_BlazorNotes_LifecycleEvents.md

 When OnAfterRender / OnAfterRenderAsync run the UI is fully functional and it's possible to interact with elements of the DOM and with JavaScript.
 Call JavaScript via JS interop in OnAfterRender / OnAfterRenderAsync.

 ### StateHasChanged, ShouldRender and BuildRenderTree methods
+The StateHasChanged method lets Blazor know the component's state has changed and to rerender the component, if required.

+StateHasChanged can be called automatically, for EventCallback methods, or manually from component code.

 StateHasChanged calls the ShouldRender method of the component, which determines whether the change in state requires a rerender.

 By default ShouldRender returns true on state change but the method can be overridden to perform a check that may return false.